- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - The Appeal Committee shall be convened and chaired by the Scheme Manager, and include at least three independent members from the Independent Certification Board for the review, investigation and decision.

-- GIC shall give formal notice to the appellant of the end of the appeals handling process.
+- Guardian shall give formal notice to the appellant of the end of the appeals handling process.